-------------------------------

 6. Final Fantasy XII

-It just didn't feel like Final Fantasy to me.
-It was partly because of the new visual style, and the serious plot that the game was so praised for.
-The characters also didn't appeal to me at all.
-The only one who stood out was Balthier, who completely overshadowed the sort-of protagonist Vaan.
 Each time I finish a Final Fantasy game, I'm reminded that "parting is such sweet sorrow".
 Unfortunately, I couldn't say the same about FFXII.
-Vayne was a weak villain, and his final boss design looked silly and tacked on, so the ending really didn't do anything to leave me on a good note either.
-Still, I've got to praise it for its hours of content and uber-level quality.
-FFXII is an amazing game, just not the ideal Final Fantasy.
+Vayne was a weak villain, and his final boss design looked silly and unimaginative so the ending didn't do anything to leave me on a good note either.
+I've got to praise XII for its hours of content and uber-level quality, but I can't put it any higher on my list because of the aforementioned reasons.
+It's still an exceptional game; just not the ideal Final Fantasy.

-5. Final Fantasy IX
+5. Final Fantasy IV

 Cecil isn't the only character who stands out either.
 Rydia, Edward, Tellah, and Edge all lose loved ones during the course of the story, and it's through their tragedies that they find the resolve to fight.
 Meanwhile, we as players are presented with one of the most challenging Final Fantasy games in the series.
 If you've played the original "hard type" on the Snes, you'll know that grinding and deadly enemies are constants throughout the game.
 While inexperienced players may feel frustrated at first, it ultimately makes for a highly rewarding experience.
 The soundtrack is incredibly memorable, and though the graphics may feel a bit dated, you always have the DS version to turn to.
 As far as remakes go, FFIV DS is one of the best in gaming history.
 With its new presentation and features, you'll fully realize just how great this game really is.